pmainguet/udemy-courses/Ethical Hacking/README.md

     * preventing: change ARP entry for the router from dynamic to static
 * backdoor: only download from HTTPS + check file MD5 after download
 * detecting trojans: check properties of a file / run the file on a virtual machine and check resources / use hybrid-analysis.com sandbox service
+* File Upload, Code Execution and File Inclusions Vulnerabilities: only allow safe files to be uploaded (don't only check the extension!), don't use dangerous functions (passthru, ...), filter user input before execution, disable allow_url_fopen & allow_url_include, use static file inclusion
+* SQL Injections: use parameterized statements, separate data from SQL code + filters as a second line of defense + use one user per database with the least privileges
+* *XSS Vulnerabilities: Minimize user input on html, escape any untrusted input (&, <, >, ", ', /) before inserting it into page

 # Setup Lab